 The Campaign is a platform for collaboration.
 It reflects the shared commitment of partners from across Georgia who have raised their hands to find new ways of working to ensure all children achieve the critical milestone of third-grade reading proficiency.
 We are also connected to a national Campaign for Grade-Level Reading linking hundreds of communities across the nation committed to removing barriers, expanding opportunities, and assisting parents in fulfilling their roles and responsibilities to serve as full partners in the success of their children.

 Cabinet: The Campaign operates under the auspices and guiding vision of this group of statewide public and private organization leaders.
-Cabinet members leverage their statewide reach and positions of leadership to promote the application of the common agenda at the systems level and act as ambassadors inside their sectors and network, sharing information about the Campaign and promoting use of the four pillars as a framework for action.
+Cabinet members leverage their statewide reach and positions of leadership to promote the application of the four pillars at the systems level and act as ambassadors inside their sectors and network, sharing information about the Campaign and promoting the framework for action.
 The Cabinet has applied this framework by implementing strategies within their own organizations and across agency lines.

-Partners: Many organizations have joined this Campaign as partners committed to leveraging their organization’s reach and influence to spread the message about the Campaign’s common agenda and investing in strategies that fulfill our mission.
+Partners: Many organizations have joined this Campaign as partners committed to leveraging their organization’s reach and influence to spread the message about the Campaign’s four-pillar framework and investing in strategies that fulfill our mission.
 Contact us to find out how your organization can join the effort.

 Investors: The Campaign has received generous support from a number of national- and Georgia-focused foundations and corporations.
 Their investments have made possible the operation of the Campaign itself and a number of innovative strategies around the state.
 Contact us if you would like to learn more about how your organization can invest in this work.